-To schedule students for the current year using their current grade level, change this option on the Scheduling Setup page:
+To schedule students for the current year using their current grade level, select Scheduling students into classes for the current school year on the Scheduling Setup page:

 Grade / Student Sequence

-By default, the order for scheduling students is alphabetical, without regard to grade level.
+By default, the order for scheduling students is alphabetical, without consideration of grade level.
 To schedule by grade level, select Schedule Low to High or Schedule High to Low.
 Select Reverse Alpha to schedule backwards (Z to A) alphabetically.
 To schedule without regard to name, select Randomly.

-If Random numbers have not been assigned, the following message will display:
+If random numbers have not been assigned, the following message is displayed:

 Click the Reassign Random Numbers button to assign numbers to students.
-The following message will display when the process has completed.
+The following message is displayed when the process has completed.